microsoft/maro/tests/rl/performance.md

 # Performance for Gym Task Suite

 We benchmarked the MARO RL Toolkit implementation in Gym task suite.
-Some are compared to the benchmarks in [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/spinningup/bench.html#).
+Some are compared to the benchmarks in [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/spinningup/bench.html#) and [RL Baseline Zoo](https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/benchmark.md).
 We've tried to align the hyper-parameters for these benchmarks , but limited by the environment version difference, there may be some gaps between the performance here and that in Spinning Up benchmarks.
 Generally speaking, the performance is comparable.

+## Compare with OpenAI Spinning Up

+We compare the performance of PPO, SAC, and DDPG in MARO with [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/spinningup/bench.html#).

-## Experimental Setting
+### Experimental Setting

 The hyper-parameters are set to align with those used in [Spinning Up](https://spinningup.openai.com/en/latest/spinningup/bench.html#experiment-details):